Demographics of Qatar: Qatari people

-Native Qataris can be divided into three ethnic groups: Bedouin Arabs, hadar, and Afro-Arab, which can be considered a sub-category of the hadar.
-Some of the hadar are of Iranian descent.
+Native Qataris can be divided into three ethnic groups: Bedouin, hadar, and Afro-Arabs.
+Some hadar are of Bedouin descent, but most are descended from Iranian, Pakistani and Afghan migrants.
+They are sometimes called "Irani-Qataris".
+The Afro-Arabs, often referred to as abd (lit. 'slaves'), are mostly the descendants of enslaved people brought from east Africa.
 Qatari citizens comprise 11.6% of the country's population.

 Citizenship

 Two distinctions exist between Qatari citizens: those whose families migrated to Qatar before 1930, commonly referred to as "native" Qataris, and "naturalized", those whose families arrived after.
 Previously, the 1961 citizenship law defined Qatari citizens as only those families who have been in the country since the 1930s, though this was repealed in the 2005 citizenship law.
 In 2021, a law was signed by Emir Tamim bin Hamad Al Thani restricting the rights to vote in local elections to native citizens, leading to minor demonstrations and public disapproval.
 This led Al Thani to later announce that he would amend the law to allow all citizens to vote in future elections.

 Children of Qatari mothers and foreign fathers are not granted Qatari citizenship; however, as of 2018, they are granted permanent residency status, which entitles them to similar state benefits as Qatari citizens.
 Nonetheless, the government limits the number of permanency residency visas it issues each year.
 The 2005 citizenship law allows for revocation of citizenship without appeal, which has been used on a number of families with dual citizenship.